-Over the past 18 months, the rise of artifcial intelligence (AI) has been marked by significant advancements across various domains, most notably in natural language processing, image recognition, and autonomous systems.
+Over the past 18 months, the rise of artificial intelligence (AI) has been marked by significant advancements across various domains, most notably in natural language processing, image recognition, and autonomous systems.
 As AI continues to evolve, its integration into everyday life has become more pronounced, shaping the way we interact with technology.
 Within MarTech, we’re seeing AI create customer segments, generate content (ex. email copy), and predict optimal next steps in a user’s journey.

 The Exploitation of AI